Why You Should Take a Fresh Look at Your Learning Space

 Take a look at your own classroom.
 Is it telling you it’s time for a change?

 SHARE WITH US: Are you a teacher who’s made the transition to alternative seating, or who has Starbucks-ed your classroom?
 We want to hear your stories and see your pics!
-Share in the comments below or over on Facebook and Twitter.
+Share them on Facebook and Twitter.